Definability of derivations in the reducts of differentially closed fields: Introduction

 The motivation to consider this kind of problem comes from two independent sources.
-Firstly, the analogous problem for pure fields, that is, recovering the field structure from reducts of algebraically closed fields or from non-locally modular strongly minimal sets in general, is very important in model theory of fields and Zariski geometries.
+Firstly, the analogous problem for pure fields, that is, recovering the field structure from reducts of algebraically closed fields or from non-locally modular strongly minimal sets in general, is a well studied question in model theory of fields and Zariski geometries.
 It was initiated by Zilber's famous ``Trichotomy conjecture'' and is still not entirely resolved.
-It has been (and still is) a topic of active research during the past few decades and proved to be very useful and important.
+It has been (and still is) a topic of active research during the past few decades and proved to be very useful.
 Zariski geometries, introduced by B. Zilber and E. Hrushovski, are structures where that theory works ideally.
 For more details on this we refer the reader to \cite{Zariski,Rabin,Hasson,Mar-dif}.

-Secondly, this problem turns out to be related to the existence of an ``Ax-Schanuel type theorem'' for a given differential equation $\E(x,y)$ (in this case we will work in the reduct $\mathcal{F}_{\E}=(F;+,\cdot, 0,1,\E)$ with $R=\{ \E\}$).
+Secondly, this problem turns out to be related to the existence of an ``Ax-Schanuel type theorem'' for a given differential equation $E(x,y)$ (in this case we will work in the reduct $\mathcal{F}_{E}=(F;+,\cdot, 0,1,E)$ with $R=\{ E\}$).
 Let us briefly explain what we mean by this.

-James Ax has proved the following analogue of Schanuel's conjecture in differential setting.
+James Ax has proved the following analogue of Schanuel's conjecture in differential setting (\cite{Ax}).
 Let $K$ be a differential field and $C$ be its field of constants.
 Let also $(x_1,y_1),\ldots,(x_n,y_n)$ be non-constant solutions to the exponential differential equation $\D x=\frac {\D y} {y}$ in $K$.
 Then